learning-zone/css-basics/README.md

 Yes. overflow property deals with the content if content size exceeds the allocated size for the content.
 You can make extra content visible, hidden, scroll or auto (viewport default behavior).

 #### Q. How would you approach fixing browser-specific styling issues?
-* After identifying the issue and the offending browser, use a separate style sheet that only loads when that specific browser is being used.
+* Use a separate style sheet that only loads when that specific browser is being used.
 This technique requires server-side rendering though.
 * Use `autoprefixer` to automatically add vendor prefixes to your code.
 * Use Reset CSS or Normalize.css.